TassianaMilka/Live/README.md

 # English

-This repository is for writing the summary of the live in   listin.
+This repository is for writing the summary of the live in listening.

 --------------------------------------------------------------------------------------------------------------------------------

 # Espanõl

- Este repositorio es para escribir el resumen las  live  en ....
+ Este repositorio es para escribir el resumen las  live  en  qué escuchando.

 --------------------------------------------------------------------------------------------------------------------------------